System Design Space

 Auto-increment DB

-Simple solution with auto_increment primary key.
+A simple solution with an auto-increment primary key.

 Multi-master DB